Get

 What to Know When Bringing Your Dog to the Grand Canyon

-When bringing your dog with you to hike the South Rim Trail at the Grand Canyon, there are some things to keep in mind in order for you and your dog to have a pleasant experience:
+When bringing your dog with you to hike the South Rim Trail at the Grand Canyon, there are some things to keep in mind for you and your dog to have a pleasant experience:

 • Dogs must be on a leash no longer than 6 feet.